-Kids need limits.
+Setting limits and having a backbone is a significant part of parenting.
 Every bit of philosophy and child development studies point to this very simple fact.
 Without limits, without boundaries, children are unable to feel secure.
+You must learn to

 A child without rules acts out randomly, just to see what will happen.
 They take unnecessary risks, or may refuse to take any at all.
 The entire focus of their behavior is simply to see what they can get away with – to understand the rules of those around them.